guivelynoel/-CCNA-ENTERPRISE-NETWORK-MEGA-LAB-/docs/physical-cabling.md

 For this lab, Gigabit Ethernet copper links are used to simulate fiber backbone connections.
 Logical design, redundancy, EtherChannel, and STP behavior remain identical.

+## Interface Type Constraint (Packet Tracer)

+In this lab, HQ core switches have a limited number of GigabitEthernet interfaces available in Cisco Packet Tracer.
+After reserving Gigabit ports for uplinks, FastEthernet interfaces are used for additional core-to-core and distribution connections.

+This does not affect logical design, redundancy, EtherChannel operation, Spanning Tree behavior, or CCNA objectives.
+In a real production environment, these links would typically be implemented using Gigabit or fiber-based uplinks.